 Resources by Dispute Resolution

-The IDEA Overview PowerPoint presentation is the same one that has been used for annual training of school and special education administrators.
+- The IDEA Overview PowerPoint presentation is the same one that has been used for annual training of school and special education administrators.
 The presentation includes an overview of the requirements described in Part B of the Individuals with Disabilities Education Act (IDEA.)
-It is meant to accompany The Special Education Handbook, which can be accessed from the link above..
+It is meant to accompany The Special Education Handbook, which can be accessed from the link in the first paragraph above.

 Webinars by Dispute Resolution

-Confidentiality Requirements – This 20-minute webinar covers schools’ responsibility to maintain confidentiality of student records under the Individuals with Disabilities Education Act (IDEA) and the Family Educational Rights and Privacy Act (FERPA).
+Confidentiality Requirements – This 20-minute webinar covers the responsibility of schools to maintain confidentiality of student records under the Individuals with Disabilities Education Act (IDEA) and the Family Educational Rights and Privacy Act (FERPA).

 Dispelling Myths of Special Education – This 19-minute webinar addresses and dispels 15 of the most common myths and misunderstandings regarding the regulations that implement the IDEA.